niuers/Distributed-System-Design-Review/Load Balancer.md

 1. Layer 7
    * Layer 7 load balancers look at the application layer to decide how to distribute requests.
 This can involve contents of the header, message, and cookies.
 Layer 7 load balancers terminate network traffic, reads the message, makes a load-balancing decision, then opens a connection to the selected server.
 For example, a layer 7 load balancer can direct video traffic to servers that host videos while directing more sensitive user billing traffic to security-hardened servers.
 At the cost of flexibility, layer 4 load balancing requires less time and computing resources than Layer 7, although the performance impact can be minimal on modern commodity hardware.
+   * A Layer 7 load balancer terminates the network traffic and reads the message within.
+It can make a load‑balancing decision based on the content of the message (the URL or cookie, for example).
+It then makes a new TCP connection to the selected upstream server (or reuses an existing one, by means of HTTP keepalives) and writes the request to the server.
    * Application(Layer 7) This layer supports application and end-user processes.
 Communication partners are identified, quality of service is identified, user authentication and privacy are considered, and any constraints on data syntax are identified.
 Everything at this layer is application-specific.
 This layer provides application services for file transfers, e-mail, and other network software services.
    * Full access to HTTP protocol and data
    * SSL termination: Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations